anmol-ui/Color-Switch/README.md

 ### Working Demo
 https://youtu.be/SmS0kaEu2cw

-## How To Play
+### How To Play
 1. Clone this repository using the command : `git clone https://github.com/anmol-ui/Color-Switch.git`
-2. Or download the zip file and run using JavaFX.
+2. Run the application using JavaFX.